Gregory-Bell/MultipleReturn/README.md

 A function decorated by `@multiplereturn` that returns a tuple, will instead return the first value in the tuple.

-But, if the caller wraps their call with the `all_results` function, it instead returns the original tuple.
+But, if the caller wraps their call with the `values` function, it instead returns the original tuple.

 ```python
 import * from multiplereturn